RANDOM STUFF THAT NEEDS A PLACE TO BE

 • Hacking Amplitube / ReValver:

-• AmpliTube is another guitar amp sim / modeler in VST form.
-I don’t recall much more about it other than it worked on my limited computer at the time and it sounded nice blasting through the equally limited 1-inch computer speakers.
+• Amplitube is another guitar amp sim / modeler in VST form.
+I do not recall much more about it other than it worked on my limited computer at the time and it sounded nice blasting through the equally limited 1-inch computer speakers.
 I did enjoy the fact that I could click on a few things and twiddle virtual knobs to make changes in real-time.
 But there was still no way (as far as I could see) for me to create something from one of my own designs.

-• If I couldn’t change the amplifiers in ReValver or AmpliTube directly, I could hack into them, decode what was needed to emulate an amp, hack those emulations, and even write a tool to encode my own amp designs for fun.
+• If I could not change the amplifiers in ReValver or AmpliTube directly, I could hack into them, decode what was needed to emulate an amp, hack those emulations, and even write a tool to encode my own amp designs for fun.
 I thought about this for a long time but never got beyond sifting through the object code.

 • Writing a couple of VSTs to emulate each module in an amplifier is more realistic and more in line with designing an amp from the ground up.